Pancake house: Fare

 Pancake houses in the United States may offer various pancake styles, such as buttermilk, buckwheat and sourdough, along with pancakes blended with fruit, nuts and chocolate.
 They will also commonly offer different styles of pancakes which originate in different parts of the world, such as German pancakes, Swedish pancakes, Dutch Apple pancakes, crepes, 49er's flapjacks, and others, as well as Belgian waffles, buttermilk waffles, and French toast.
 In addition, a wide variety of breakfast foods are common at pancake house restaurants, which includes grits, oatmeal, omelettes, egg dishes, breakfast meats such as bacon and sausage, and combinations such as pigs in a blanket and eggs benedict.
 Some also offer lunch items such as chicken, steak, chili, salads, hamburgers and sandwiches.

 In Europe

 Netherlands

 In Amsterdam, Netherlands, some pancake houses offer up to 70 pancake varieties.
 In Holland, a region in the western part of the Netherlands, some pancake houses serve poffertjes, a traditional Dutch batter treat that resembles small, fluffy pancakes.
 Moreover, Dutch pancakes are generally eaten as full lunch or dinner meals, and not as breakfast items like in the United States.

 Restaurants

 Some examples of pancake house restaurants in the Netherlands include Bunnik, Lage Vuursche, The Pancake Bakery, Boerderij Meerzicht and De Carrousel.

 Denmark

 In Denmark there is a restaurant chain where pancakes and ice cream are offered.
-It is called Rasmus Klump Familierestaurant after a bear whose favorite meal is pancakes.
+It is called Rasmus Klump Familierestaurant, after the Danish character "Rasmus Klump", whose favorite meal is pancakes.